luisgf/hpkp-python/README.md

   -u REPORT_URI, --url=REPORT_URI
                         The report URI to upload pin check errors -s, --subdomains      Include Subdomains
+  -x, --expiration      Show the expiration date-time for the pin
 ```

 Pins has a TTL specified in pin_ttl variable.
 If pin_ttl exceed the expiry date